dspinellis/latex-advice/README.md

 `\dots` or other such violations.
 Users can define their own rules, too, for example to enforce consistency in the spelling of certain phrases.
-Now it is up to you to create ChkTeX rules to enforce the guidelines in this document ... (if you, would you mind sharing?)
+Now it is up to you to create ChkTeX rules to enforce the guidelines in this document ... (if you do, would you mind sharing?)

 ## See also
 * A.J.
 Hildebrand.
 [LaTeX Tips: Basic tips](http://www.math.uiuc.edu/~ajh/tex/basics.html)